PriyankaB-11/command-line-expense-tracker/README.md

 os: To check for the existence of the data file on startup.

 datetime: To automatically generate a timestamp for each new expense.

+How to Run the Application
+Ensure you have Python 3 installed on your system.

+Clone this repository to your local machine.

+Open a terminal and navigate to the project's root directory.

+Run the application with the following command:

+Bash

+python tracker.py
+Follow the on-screen menu prompts to add or view expenses.
+The expenses.csv file will be created automatically in the same directory.